top of page

 SoHui Yun, viola

-Born on Jeju island, South Korea, SoHui earned her bachelor’s degree from the Korea National University of Arts (KNUA), where she studied with SoonWha Oh and Hanna Lee, graduating with highest honors.
-She received her Master’s degree at the New England Conservatory with Dimitri Murrath and completed her postgraduate studies at Curtis Institute of Music with Roberto Diaz as well as an Artist Diploma in Chamber Music at San Francisco Conservatory of Music.
-She is currently pursuing her doctorate degree under Lawrence Dutton and Matthew Lipman at Stony Brook University, where she previously served as a teaching assistant.
-She is also a faculty member at Korea National University of Arts.
+Born on Jeju Island, South Korea, Yun entered the Korea National University of Arts as a gifted young artist while still in high school and graduated with highest honors.
+She later studied at the New England Conservatory with Dimitri Murrath and at the Curtis Institute of Music with Roberto Díaz, and completed an Artist Diploma in Chamber Music at the San Francisco Conservatory of Music.

 bottom of page